 T-Mobile customers can put $0 down on the S5 but will make up for it with 24 monthly payments of $27.50, for a total cost of $660.
 Naturally T-Mobile will pay your early termination fees from other carriers if you're new to the network as well.

 No further word yet on when the T-Mobile Galaxy S5 will actually ship out, but it looks like it will still be after March 31.

-available for pre-order now in charcoal black or shimmering white.
+The AT&T Galaxy S5, on the other hand, is available for pre-order now in charcoal black or shimmering white.
 The carrier told TechRadar on April 8 that it would begin carrying the Samsung flagship in stores on April 11, along with the new Gear family of wearables.

 Those who pre-ordered the device may start to see if before April 11, a spokeswoman told us.

 In typical AT&T style, the Galaxy S5 will cost you $200 with a two-year contract, and the carrier says it ships April 8.

 On the other hand, you can always pick up the Galaxy S5 from AT&T sans contract for $650, or with a Next plan for 20 monthly payments of $32.50 (which add up to - you guessed it - $650).

 Sprint is offering the Samsung Galaxy S5 for pre-order both online and in stores.

 If you want to get it online you'll need to pay the typical $200 with a two-year agreement, but if you're OK with leaving the house and going into a Sprint store you can sign up to get the Galaxy S5 with a Sprint Framily plan.